-- AMF Mode: The controller will run the engine and make an interrupted transfer. - Single Genset Parallel with Mains Mode: The controller will run the engine and make a soft transfer. - Synchronizing & Load Sharing Mode: The controller will run the genset.
+- AMF Mode: The controller will run the engine and make an interrupted transfer. - Synchronizing & Load Sharing Mode: The controller will run the genset.
 If the busbar is not energized, it will simply close its genset contactor.
-If the busbar was energized then it will synchronize to the busbar, get in parallel, ramp up and start sharing the load. - Mains Synchronizing and ATS Modes: The controller will activate its REMOTE START output, thus the genset group will run, synchronize and close to the busbar.
+If the busbar was energized then it will synchronize to the busbar, get in parallel, ramp up and start sharing the load. - ATS Mode: The controller will activate its REMOTE START output, thus the genset group will run, synchronize and close to the busbar.
 When sufficient power is ready on the busbar, the controller will transfer the load.

-14. PROTECTIONS AND ALARMS
+15. PROTECTIONS AND ALARMS